id3nom/pq-async/pq-async-doc/README.md

 ### Arrays

-Array for any of the supported types, up to five dimensions.
+Array for any of the supported types.

 ### Binary data types: